Tension Headaches: Symptoms, Causes & Treatments

 Treatment For Tension Headaches

 The fist step in the treatment of tension type headaches is to eliminate or reduce some contributing factors, triggers, or aggravating factors.
-Some of these potential factors are faulty posture, or the common forward head distortion that contributes to poor movement patterns or neck muscle weakness.
+Some of these potential factors are faulty posture that contributes to poor movement patterns or neck muscle weakness.
 These demand attention to bad habits that have developed over time and you will need the right information.